ARMmbed/mbed-os-example-bootloader-blinky/README.md

+## Deprecation note!

+**Please note: This repository is deprecated and it is no longer actively maintained**.

 # Getting started with Bootloader Blinky on mbed OS

 This example shows how to build and use an application with a prebuilt bootloader.
 For steps on how to create the bootloader, see [mbed-os-example-bootloader](https://github.com/ARMmbed/mbed-os-example-bootloader).